petwa93/watson-research-group/content/authors/neve-annett/_index.md

   - Project Students
 ---

 Neve Annett is an undergraduate chemical engineering student at Curtin University in Perth, Australia.
 She is currently due to complete her degree midway through 2026.
-Neve's current honours research project is studying spectroscopy of astrochemically relevant cation Fe clusters with acetylene.
+Neve's current honours research project is studying spectroscopically relevant, ligand bound, [metal clusters via infrared photodissociation spectroscopy](https://watsonlaserlab.com/research/metal_clusters/).
 Outside of university Neve has worked in coal mining in a student process engineer role and currently works in Finance part-time.